Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The Inverse Mean Curvature Flow and the Hawking mass

-ensures that the deriviative of the Hawking mass is nonnegative.
+by the Gauss-Bonnet Theorem applied to the connected surface $\Sigma_t$, we have that the time derivative of the Hawking mass is nonnegative.

-The analysis of the monotonicity in the general, weak formulation constitutes a central part of Huisken-Ilmanen's work.
-However, once accepted the heuristic description of the level set flow given above, one realizes that, at jump times, part of the evolving boundary should be replaced by a piece of minimal surface, so that the $L^2$-norm of the mean curvature can only decrease, while the area is continuous.
-At jump times, hence, the Hawking mass should only increase.
-This is in fact what happens. \begin{theorem}[Geroch Monotonicity along the weak IMCF {\cite{huisken_inversemeancurvatureflow_2001}}] Let $(M, g)$ be a $\CS^0$-Asymptotically Flat Riemannian $3$-manifold possibly with boundary, satisfying $H_2(M, \partial M, \Z) = \{0\}$.
-Then, the Hawking mass \cref{eq:hawkingmass} is well defined and monotone nonincreasing along the weak IMCF of any outward minimizing connected closed $\Omega$ homologous to the boundary $\partial M$, as long as the flow is contained in a region of nonnegative scalar curvature. \end{theorem}
+The analysis of the monotonicity in the weak formulation constitutes a central part of Huisken-Ilmanen's work.
+However, once accepted the heuristic description of the level set flow given above, one realizes that, at jump times, part of the evolving boundary should be replaced by a piece of minimal surface, hence the $L^2$-norm of the mean curvature can only decrease, while the area is continuous.
+Thus, the Hawking mass is expected only to increase.
+This is indeed what happens. \begin{theorem}[Geroch monotonicity along the weak IMCF {\cite{huisken_inversemeancurvatureflow_2001}}] Let $(M, g)$ be a $\CS^0$-asympto\-tically flat Riemannian $3$-manifold possibly with boundary, satisfying $H_2(M, \partial M, \Z) = \{0\}$.
+Then, the Hawking mass \cref{eq:hawkingmass} is well defined and monotone nondecreasing along any weak solution of \cref{eq:IMCF} for any bounded closed $\Omega \supset \partial M$ with connected, smooth boundary $\partial \Omega$, as long as the flow is contained in a region of nonnegative scalar curvature. \end{theorem}